Mersey Ferry: The MPTE takes over

+During a brief period in 1982 and 1983, a Western Ferries catamaran by the name of Highland Seabird underwent trials as a possible high speed replacement for one of the existing aging ferries.
+It operated between Woodside, Seacombe and the Pier Head.
+During this trial, the vessel retained its existing livery consisting of a red hull and white deck, which contrasted sharply with the black and white livery of other Mersey ferries operating at this time.
+The operation of the Highland Seabird was short lived as the catamaran had trouble dealing with the challenging conditions on the Mersey.
+During a passenger crossing in December 1983, she was damaged after being caught by strong winds and the tide and had to be rescued by another Mersey ferry, the Royal Iris who towed her to safety.
+Following this damage, her trial on the Mersey was considered to have been unsuccessful and she was sold out of the fleet in 1985.

 1984 was a momentous year for the ferries and can be seen as the beginning of their rise from the slump of the 1970s.
 For the duration of the International Garden Festival, a special ferry service was provided to Otterspool Promenade.
 This service was usually operated by the Overchurch.
 The ferries also began to operate summer Manchester Ship Canal cruises, a service which had been popular for many years since the canal opened but declined somewhat in the 1960s and 1970s.
 Sailing ships from the Tall Ships' Race visited the river in August 1984, which helped bring patronage to 250,000 over four days, a level unseen for forty years.

 Bus deregulation and the 1990 changes

 On 26 October 1986 as a result of the Transport Act 1985, bus services were deregulated and restrictions which prevented regular bus services through the Mersey Tunnels were abolished.
 As a result, many buses which formerly stopped at the Birkenhead Woodside bus/ferry terminal were extended into Liverpool.
 This was another blow to the Mersey Ferries and the ferry service had to be re-focussed away from commuter traffic, which had declined, to tourist needs.

 From 1990 a commuter shuttle has operated Monday-Friday peak period with an hourly River Explorer Cruise.
 At weekends River Explorer cruises operate from 10:00 to 18:00.
 The morning peak service until 2010 ran every 30 minutes on a Liverpool-Birkenhead-Seacombe-Liverpool circuit, but since then only runs every 20 minutes from Liverpool-Seacombe Ferry and back.

 The evening peak service runs Liverpool-Seacombe every 20 minutes.
 The Explorer cruises follow a Liverpool-Seacombe-Birkenhead-Liverpool pattern and sail slightly further upstream with a commentary of what can be seen.

 These operations run with a bias towards Seacombe Ferry as the vicinity of Seacombe lacks the rail and bus connections of Birkenhead.
 In the summer there are also cruises up the Manchester Ship Canal.